amleshkashyap/moreRailsEtc/ds_algo/system_design/README.md

     associated with same Y, irrespective of Z, then there's a multivalued dependency X ->> Y.
     - Assume that with R4, everything is working fine, however, customer notifies that the sellers have expanded their operations.
 He also provides the list of books being sold as per the BookSellers table below (all other tables remain the same).
+    - R5 has 3 attributes and all 3 are prime, also part of candidate key (2NF).
+There's no transitive dependency yet (3NF).
+    - Picking up Drake as X[c] and combining with all other Y and Z -
+      - Drake.Drama.Omaha
+      - Drake.Drama.Juneau
+      - Drake.Drama.Marietta
+      - Drake.War.Omaha
+      - Drake.War.Juneau
+      - Drake.War.Marietta
+    - There's redundancy - table mentions that Drake sells Drama and War, in 3 tuples.
+Same for Erik.
+      - This a multivalued dependency seller ->> title

+    - Note that an assumption is made on the given data by customer that a seller sells all the books he has in all the cities he is located in - this assumption can go wrong, eg, if Erik got located in Juneau now, but he isn't selling Drama there.
+If that was the case, R6 shouldn't be created.

    ```
     R5